-Walk though the ivy league grounds of the first US-college to accept students regardless of their religion, which is one of the ideals that Rhode Island was founded on.
+Walk through the ivy league grounds of the first US-college to accept students regardless of their religion, which is one of the ideals on which Rhode Island was founded.

 Bring yourself back to your co-ed days by hanging out where the nearby Brown college students hang out.
-Here you can find clusters of wonderful ethnic food and shopping.
+Here you can find clusters of fantastic ethnic food and shopping.

 Stroll along the 18th- and 19th-century residences on this street in Providence’s east side.

 Almost 20 percent of Rhode Islanders claim Italian ancestry, so you can imagine that we have a fabulous Little Italy.
 Our centers around Atwells Avenue, where you can’t go wrong with any of the multiple Italian restaurants.
 Other ethnic foods are also beginning to show up on this popular avenue, perfect for walking along.